 What is a charter school and how is it different than a private or other public school?

 Charter schools are public schools.
 There is no tuition required.
 Charter schools are authorized and overseen by the State or a local District school board, but they have their own Board of Directors.
-Like other charter schools in Fort Collins, we will have a lottery for admission as our enrollment increases.
+Like other charter schools in Fort Collins, we have a lottery for admission.

 Will there be school buses available to transport students to and from Compass?

 For the most part, families are responsible for getting their children to and from school each day.
 We are located near public transportation (MAX) and bike routes so that students can get to school on their own.
 We will work with our families to arrange carpools from different parts of Fort Collins.
 Eventually, we plan to have a fleet of vans that are available to pick up students from various neighborhoods around town.